 - bleeding – in around 2% of cases;

-- urinary tract infection – in around 5% of cases, treats with antibiotics.
+- urinary tract infection is treated with antibiotics in around 5% of cases.

-- About 10% of men need to have a TURP again within 10 years.
+- About 10% of men need to have a TURP again within ten years.

 These TURP surgery issues have stimulated the development of minimally invasive procedures: